Wilson Tucker (politician)

-Wilson Robert Tucker (born 29 September 1984) is an Australian politician serving in the Western Australian Legislative Council for the Mining and Pastoral region.
-He was elected at the 2021 Western Australian state election for the Daylight Saving Party, with 98 primary votes, or 0.18% of the vote – believed to be the lowest primary vote for any politician elected to a parliament in Australia.
+Wilson Robert Tucker (born 29 September 1984) is an Australian former politician who served in the Western Australian Legislative Council, representing the Mining and Pastoral region.
+He was elected at the 2021 Western Australian state election for the Daylight Saving Party, with 98 primary votes, or 0.18% of the vote – believed to be the lowest percentage of the primary vote for any politician elected to a parliament in Australia.

 Biography

 Pre-2021 election

-Tucker lived in the state's South West region for most of his early life and graduated from Bunbury Catholic College.
+Tucker lived in the state's South West region for most of his early life and graduated from St Joseph's High School.
 He worked as an electrician for two years before studying a Bachelor of Computer Science at Edith Cowan University in Perth.
 He moved to Seattle in 2018 to continue his career.

 He co-founded the Daylight Saving Party with his twin brother Brett Tucker in 2016, and was an unsuccessful candidate for the South Metropolitan region in the 2017 state election, winning 0.79% of the vote.